MunirNuristani/Kalasha_keyboard/README.md

 # Kalasha Ala Keyboard

-A custom Android keyboard for the **Kalasha language** (کالاشہ) — an endangered Dardic language spoken by the Kalash people of the Chitral district in northern Pakistan.
+A custom Android keyboard for the **Kalasha language** (کلښہ الا) — an endangered Dardic language spoken by the Kalasha people of the Nuristan Province in Afghanistan.

 ## About